 I'm an eLearning specialist and wannabe renaissance man.
-I love creating digital media - everything form photography and video to games and music.
+I love creating digital media - everything from photography and video to games and music.

 I have been teaching for over nine years and set up indie game school in early 2014 to learn how to make games.
 I have enlisted the help of veterans of the game development industry to create fantastic courses around everything gamedev for anyone, using free or cheap tools.

 Teaching has always been part of my life, because it’s so important to share what you learn.
 These days I mostly call myself a Game Designer, having worked on many high-profile titles launched on Playstation consoles, PC, and portable devices.
 But I’ve also worked as an Instructor, Team Leader, Technical Artist, Web Designer, Musician and Sound Designer.
 My own passion for learning has lead me to many avenues of contribution in this array of fun and fascinating fields.